AD-Papers-Material/SubsamplingMethods/Supplementary Material/Supplementary-Material-S1.md

 The nature and precise definition of a “problem” cannot follow general rules but, in our experience, we can categorize them into:

--   Missing data: data points that are either missing or have a placeholder implying that the data collector was not able to retrieve the information.
+-   **Missing data**: data points that are either missing or have a placeholder implying that the data collector was not able to retrieve the information.
 Do not consider missing values due to non-applicability given other characteristics of the unit (e.g., missing weight at birth in non-newborns or drug type in patients not under AM therapy).

--   Inconsistencies: unexpected values in variables connected to other variables, e.g., numerators variables with higher values than the denominator; sum of variables which is lower or higher than the total (which is collected); presence of values where non-applicable (see examples related to correct missingness).
+-   **Inconsistencies**: unexpected values in variables connected to other variables, e.g., numerators variables with higher values than the denominator; sum of variables which is lower or higher than the total (which is collected); presence of values where non-applicable (see examples related to correct missingness).

--   Outliers: numerical values which are unexpected given domain knowledge.
+-   **Outliers**: numerical values which are unexpected given domain knowledge.
 The best approach should be a case by case manual evaluation.
 However, the identification of numerical outliers has shown in our case to be a useful heuristic: the large majority of these outliers were obvious typos or unexplained impossible values, e.g., extremely high drug dosages.

--   Data duplication: erroneous duplication of statistical units or unit clusters, e.g. duplicated patients, duplicated wards with or without patients, etc….
+-   **Data duplication**: erroneous duplication of statistical units or unit clusters, e.g. duplicated patients, duplicated wards with or without patients, etc….

 ## Specific data problems encountered in the study